melt-umn/ableC-lvars/README.md

 + Is there a way to error out only on the first missing include of a header?
 + Better positive tests
 + Check on leq with freezing-- do I need to check further?
-+ Implement getFst and getSnd
++ Implement getFst and getSnd to help users avoid creating threshold sets/activation sets
++ Implement other Lvish features

 ## Guide: